sayanarijit/map.xplr/README.md

 - File paths will be auto quoted.
 - Use custom placeholders for custom file properties.
 - Press `tab` to easily switch map mode without losing any context.
-- Press `ctrl-e` to edit the commands using your editor.
+- Press `ctrl-o` to open the command in your editor.
 - Visually inspect and interactively edit commands.